lioc7381/pharmacy-management-system/docs/prd/epic-3-core-order-fulfillment-workflow.md

 ### Acceptance Criteria

-1. A secure API endpoint is created that returns a list of all prescriptions with a 'pending' status.
+1.  **Backend (Laravel):** A secure API endpoint (`GET /api/prescriptions?status=pending`) is created.
+    *   Access is protected by route middleware, restricted to users with 'Salesperson' or 'Manager' roles.
+    *   The response MUST be formatted using a `PrescriptionResourceCollection` to ensure a consistent data structure.
-2. The Flutter application has a "Prescription Queue" screen, accessible only to authenticated staff with the 'Salesperson' role or higher.
+2.  **Frontend (Flutter):** The Flutter application defines a route for the "Prescription Queue" screen within `go_router`.
+    *   Access to this route is protected by a redirect guard that verifies the user is authenticated and has the appropriate role.
-3. The screen calls the API and displays the pending prescriptions in a list, showing key information like the client's name and submission time.
+3.  **Frontend (Flutter):** The screen's corresponding `PrescriptionProvider` (using `ChangeNotifier`) will fetch the data using the `http` package.
+The UI will listen to the provider and display the list of prescriptions, showing the client's name and submission time.
-4. If there are no pending prescriptions, a message "No pending prescriptions to process" is displayed.
+4.  **Frontend (Flutter):** If the provider's list of prescriptions is empty, a message "No pending prescriptions to process" is displayed.
-5. Tapping on a prescription in the list navigates the user to the processing screen (to be built in Story 3.2).
+5.  **Frontend (Flutter):** Tapping on a prescription uses `go_router` to navigate the user to the processing screen (e.g., `/prescriptions/123/process`), passing the prescription ID as a path parameter.

 ## Story 3.2: Process Prescription into an Order